Mania: Mechanism

 a role of dopamine in mania.
 Decreased cerebrospinal fluid levels of the serotonin metabolite 5-HIAA have been found in manic patients too, which may be explained by a failure of serotonergic regulation and dopaminergic hyperactivity.

 Limited evidence suggests that mania is associated with behavioral reward hypersensitivity, as well as with neural reward hypersensitivity.
 Electrophysiological evidence supporting this comes from studies associating left frontal EEG activity with mania.
 As left frontal EEG activity is generally thought to be a reflection of behavioral activation system activity, this is thought to support a role for reward hypersensitivity in mania.
 Tentative evidence also comes from one study that reported an association between manic traits and feedback negativity during receipt of monetary reward or loss.

 Neuroimaging evidence during acute mania is sparse, but one study reported elevated orbitofrontal cortex activity to monetary reward, and another study reported elevated striatal activity to reward omission.
 The latter finding was interpreted in the context of either elevated baseline activity (resulting in a null finding of reward hypersensitivity), or reduced ability to discriminate between reward and punishment, still supporting reward hyperactivity in mania.
 Punishment hyposensitivity, as reflected in a number of neuroimaging studies as reduced lateral orbitofrontal response to punishment, has been proposed as a mechanism of reward hypersensitivity in mania.

 Diagnosis

-In the ICD-10, there are several disorders with the manic syndrome: organic manic disorder, mania without psychotic symptoms, mania with psychotic symptoms, other manic episodes, unspecified manic episode, manic type of schizoaffective disorder, bipolar disorder, current episode manic without psychotic symptoms, bipolar affective disorder, current episode manic with psychotic symptoms.
+Differential diagnosis

+Before beginning treatment for mania, careful differential diagnosis must be performed to rule out other conditions.
+Conditions whose symptoms may resemble mania include substance use, various physical conditions such as hyperthyroidism, and various mental health conditions such as "severe anxiety" or "major depressive disorder with psychotic features".

 Treatment

-Before beginning treatment for mania, careful differential diagnosis must be performed to rule out secondary causes.
+Debate over decision-making capacity

+Writing a chapter for the Clinical Textbook of Mood Disorders, Jauhar and Wong (2024) assert that acute mania is a medical emergency.
+It is currently debated in the Journal of Medical Ethics whether (or to what extent) patients with acute mania have the capacity to make their own medical decisions.
+At most, 75% of psychiatric patients (e.g. patients with schizophrenia or bipolar disorder), "may have capacity to make medical decisions in the context of their illness".

+From the United Nations Handbook for Parliamentarians on the Convention on the Rights of Persons with Disabilities:

+When individuals lack the legal capacity to act, they are not only robbed of their right to equal recognition before the law, they are also robbed of their ability to defend and enjoy other human rights.
+Guardians and tutors acting on behalf of persons with disabilities sometimes fail to act in the interests of the individual they are representing; worse, they sometimes abuse their positions of authority, violating the rights of others.

+Article 12 of the Convention recognizes that persons with disabilities have legal capacity on an equal basis with others.
+In other words, an individual cannot lose his/her legal capacity to act simply because of a disability.
+(However, legal capacity can still be lost in situations that apply to everyone, such as if someone is convicted of a crime.)